 A vast threat space

 A GNSS receiver’s position and timing output can only as good as the signals it receives at the antenna.
-Unfortunately, jamming and spoofing receivers (1) has never been so easy.
-RF jammers – available online – can drown out weak GNSS signals in a sea of noise, interrupting service.
+Unfortunately, the financial and technical hurdles to jamming and spoofing receivers (1) are lower than they used to be.
+RF jammers can drown out weak GNSS signals in a sea of noise, interrupting service.
 It’s a strategy fishing vessels have used to hide illegal expeditions into protected waters.
 Uber drivers on the way to lucrative locations such as airports have used GNSS spoofers to get to the front of the queue by making it look like they were already there.
 And the list of scenarios goes on...

 The GNSS receiver itself presents a second vulnerability (2).
 Many commercial drones are programmed not to take off in or fly into no-fly zones.
 By breaking into the GNSS receiver’s firmware, these restrictions can potentially be removed.
 But that isn’t all.
 Malicious users can change other device configurations, e.g. via the debugging interface, to circumvent legal restrictions or deliberately manipulate receiver performance, modify the firmware, or access sensitive data.

 And finally, time and position data determined by the receiver can be spoofed during transmission in a main-in-the-middle attack, either on its way from the GNSS receiver to a host device (3), or from the host device to the cloud (4).
 This threatens data confidentiality and integrity, as the data can be sniffed to extract sensitive information or replaced by false data.

 u-blox M9 and F9 tackle each of these attack surfaces